tuwiendsg/CLOUD-Utilities/README.md

 	This is a small test service which will register an usable API at the gateway for demonstration purpose.

+7. **SALSA Discovery Service**

+	This service utilizes the SALSA API to provide discovery for services deployed by SALSA.

 ## Installation

 For running the dynamic gateway where services can register and unregister as they are spawned you will need to provide the following additional components: